 - Black Colored Pencil

 - Old Magazines with Plenty of Advertisements

 I showed them how to use a ruler to create those straight radial lines, intersecting them all at the center of the web.
-Then he free-handed straight lines connecting each radial line to form the circling orb lines.
+Then they free-handed straight lines connecting each radial line to form the circling orb lines.

-We chose to focus on the ads because they always have positive words, usually written in a large font, which makes it quick and easy to scan and find the words or letters you are looking for.
+We chose to focus on the ads for this kids craft because they always have positive words, usually written in a large font, which makes it quick and easy to scan and find the words or letters you are looking for.

 Whenever possible they used the words they found in the ads.
 If they couldn’t find the words they wanted, they searched for each letter to carefully cut out and glue in place.

 My daughter had fun thinking of just the right words to describe our sweet kitten.

 My son chose words that accurately describe our dog.

 They enjoyed this simple Charlotte’s Web activity, but I worried about how each of my kids would react at the end of the book.